-Safer Recruitment

-Stafford House handles recruitment with a consistent and merit based approach.
-Stafford House adheres to all policies of its parent company, Cambridge Education Group, and will recruit in line with the CEG Recruitment policy.
+Safer Recruitment Stafford House and Stafford House Summer will recruit in line with the CATS College Recruitment policy.

-SHI & CEG Vales
+SHI & CATS Colleg Vales

 Prior to advertising a vacancy within Stafford House, a position must be approved by the Managing Director, HR Business Partner, Finance Business Partner and CEO.